 If you’re new to Medicare and don’t sign up for Part B when you’re first eligible, you may end up having to pay the Part B late enrollment penalty.
 The late enrollment penalty is imposed on people who do not sign up for Part B when they’re first eligible.
-If you have to pay a penalty, you’ll continue paying it every month for as long as you have Medicare Part B. Here are some examples of the way the penalty works.
+If you have to pay a penalty, you’ll continue paying it every month for as long as you have Part B.

 - Suppose your IEP ended on December 30, 2013, but you did not sign up for Part B until March 31, 2017.
 You waited 40 months, or 3 years and 5 months, to enroll.
 This counts as three full 12-month periods, and you will pay a 30 percent penalty every month.

-If you don’t enroll in Part B during your IEP, you usually will have to wait for the GEP before you will be allowed to sign up.
+If you don’t enroll in Part B during your IEP, you usually will have to wait for the General Enrollment Period before you will be allowed to sign up.
 General Enrollment runs from January 1st to March 31st each year.

-If you feel that the Medicare Part B penalty shouldn’t have applied to you or your current situation, ask for a review.
+If you feel that the Part B penalty shouldn’t have applied to you or your current situation, ask for a review.
 Medicare has reconsideration request forms to file an appeal.
 Unfortunately, you’ll still have to pay the penalty while waiting for your review to be processed.

-What if I don’t Sign Up for Part B because I have other Health Insurance?
+What if I Don’t Sign Up for Part B because I Have Other Health Insurance?

 If you have health insurance through your employer, your spouse’s employer, or a union, you can keep your coverage.
-You won’t have to pay a penalty for waiting to sign up for Part B. However, if you lose your coverage or stop working for that employer, the clock begins ticking.
+You won’t have to pay a penalty for waiting to sign up for Part B. But, if you lose your coverage or stop working for that employer, the clock begins ticking.

 Usually, you will be allowed to sign up for Part B right away, during a “Special Enrollment Period.”
 This is an eight-month period beginning when the employment coverage ends.
-If you do not enroll during this period, you’ll have to pay a Medicare Part B penalty for each full 12 months you wait, beyond the date the SEP began.
+If you do not enroll during this period, you’ll have to pay a Part B penalty for each full 12 months you wait, beyond the date, the SEP began.

 For example, if you’re still working when you turn 65, you can keep your employer health insurance instead of signing up for Part B. If you then retire at age 67, you can avoid a penalty by signing up for Part B during your eight-month SEP.
 If you instead decide to wait until age 70 to enroll, you will pay a 30% penalty every month.
 10% for every 12-month period you delayed.

-The best way to avoid Medicare Part B penalties is to plan ahead.
+The best way to avoid Part B penalties is to plan ahead.
 You have several Medicare options to choose from, including Original Medicare plus a Medigap Plan.
 MedicareFAQ can help you through these decisions by answering your questions and helping you prepare for Medicare.
 Call the number above or fill out our online rate form to see all the options available in your area.